 - Next lay all of the floorboards onto the joists.
-One will need to be cut down lengthwise to fill the final gap (fig. 1). - Starting from one end, lat the floorboards in place until you reach the middle of the floor.
-Then start fitting them from the other end until you have a gap near the middle of the floor that the last floor board won't fit into. - When all of the floorboards are in place, measure the width of the remaining gap and add 3-4mm to ensure a tight fit.
+Note, you may need to cut down a floorboard lengthwise to fill the final gap (fig. 1). - Starting from one end, lay the floorboards in place until you reach the middle of the floor.
+Then start fitting them from the other end until you have a gap near the middle of the floor that the last floor board won't fit into.
+If you don't need to cut one down, move to the final step on this page. - When all of the floorboards are in place, measure the width of the remaining gap and add 3-4mm to ensure a tight fit.
 Cut the board lengthwise to this measurement (fig. 1). - Remove 2 full floorboards and fit the cut down board (fig.2).
 Make sure that the ends of all the boards are straight and aligned with the joists at both ends. - Place the final 2 boards in place inverted as per fig.3, and align the ends to the rest for the floor.
-Stand firmly on the inverted boards to push them into place and tighten all of the floorboards. - · Finally, nail all of the floor boards to the joists with 2 x nails per board into each joist.
+Stand firmly on the inverted boards to push them into place and tighten all of the floorboards. - Finally, nail all of the floor boards to the joists with 2 x nails per board into each joist.